tedcook94/smart_laundry/README.md

 # Smart Laundry

 An IoT project with the goal of automatically identifying the beginning and end of laundry cycles and sending notifiations (because everyone hates when they forget their clothes in the washer).
-It works by detecting current draw, motion or both, and currently supports notifications via Pushover and Twilio SMS.
+It works by detecting current draw, motion or both, and currently supports notifications via Pushover, Twilio SMS and email.

 ## Bill of Materials